peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 during which the domain is operated in multi-signer mode:
 First, the providers include each other's signing keys as DNSKEY and CDS/CDNSKEY records in their copy of the zone.
-Once the parent detects the updated CDS/CDNSKEY record set at the old provider, the delegation's DS record set is updated.
+Once the parent learns about the updated CDS/CDNSKEY record set at the old provider, the delegation's DS record set is updated.
 Then, after waiting for cache expiration, the new provider's NS hostnames can be added to the zone's NS record set, so that queries start balancing across both providers.